 As discussed at the curriculum meeting, we will be engaging in projects as well as alternating between traditional homework from the workbooks.
 They will vary between one-week and two-week periods where all guidelines will be specifically mapped out in advance.The children will be encouraged to take their time throughout the projects.
 We don’t want the children to become stressed or feel under pressure, it should be an enjoyable and personal experience.
 The children will be given choices on methods for presentation/research.
 If any issues should arise I ask you to get in contact with me.I will be asking the children to cover spellings in English and Gaeilge each night.
 Tables will be taught in school and at home.Each Friday there will be a tables and spellings test.
 Each fortnight or after we complete two/three topics there will be a Maths test so as to gauge conceptual understanding.Homework should take no more than 45mins as per the NCCA guidelines (again, if there are any issues in any area don’t hesitate to contact me)

-This project must be presented via poster/booklet/spreadsheet (anything that can be hand-written or typed) and must include drawings and/or pictures.
+This project can be presented by any means the child wishes.
 Each section has a due date for the work to be completed.
-No more than 40 minutes should be spent on each section each night.
-On the final date the project can be brought in and presented as usual.
+The child should spend no more than 40 minutes per night on the project.
+The project can be brought in and presented on the Friday or the following Monday.

 Please not that any video projects should be no more than 5 minutes long.